This post may contain affiliate links. For more information, please read my disclosure policy.

 How We’re Using Biology for the Grammar Stage

 The first thing I do when the kids and I sit down to study science is to pass out the coloring pages.
 Otherwise, the kids simply do not sit and listen.
 They wiggle, they squirm, and they dash off to see what the teens are doing.
 I adore the coloring pages!

 This last week I passed out the camel coloring pages.
 While they were coloring, I read aloud about camels from Kingfisher’s First Animal Encyclopedia.

-The children then told me they learned that camels’ big feet keeps camels from sinking into the sand.
+The children then told me they learned that camels’ big feet keep camels from sinking into the sand.
 I wrote their observations in their science notebooks.

-The second day of the two days a week schedule I passed out two coloring pages: giraffe and deer.
-While the kids colored, again I read aloud about giraffes and deer.
+On the second day of the two days a week schedule, I passed out two coloring pages: giraffe and deer.
+While the kids colored, again, I read aloud about giraffes and deer.
 The children completed their narrations and took the animal week 5 quiz.

 Let me tell you, the workbooks worked much better than I thought they would.